 - Lists – Making lists helps to sort out the priorities that we need to accomplish in our daily lives.
-Keeping short term and long term goal lists helps to keep things in perspective and gives a sense of accomplishment when we cross off completed tasks.
+Keeping short-term and long-term goal lists helps to keep things in perspective and gives a sense of accomplishment when we cross off completed tasks.

-- Progress not perfection – Realizing that we are not perfect, and that life is a journey goes a long way in keeping realistic goals for ourselves.
+- Progress not perfection – Realizing that we are not perfect and that life is a journey goes a long way in keeping realistic goals for ourselves.
 Having high expectations is not a bad thing in itself, but when we fail to meet them and then berate ourselves, that is not good for recovery or our sense of self.

-- Acceptance – When we have done the very best that we could have done at any one thing that we were working on, then that is all we can do.
+- Acceptance – When we have done the very best that we could have done at any one thing that we were working on, that is all we can do.
 Accept whatever the outcome may be.
 Accept that there are only twenty-four hours in the day.
 Accept that circumstances may come along in life that may put you behind in your goals.

 - Fun – We often get so caught up trying to make up for lost time, trying to be the best person that we can be, trying to achieve all of our goals, that we forget to have fun.
 Maybe we were using for so long that we do not even know what we like to do for fun.
-Setting time aside at least once a week to do something that is enjoyable is healthy.
+Setting time aside at least once a week to do something enjoyable is healthy.
 We do not have to be working on our goals every waking minute of every day.
-We did not get sober to be miserable, we got clean to enjoy life!
+We did not get sober to be miserable.
+We got clean to enjoy life!

 If you find yourself overwhelmed with all that you have to do, talk with someone about it.
 Get another’s opinion on what things are priorities and need to be done immediately, and what can wait.
 Sharing this with someone who has been sober longer than you have can help immensely.
 They have been there and have worked through it.
 Listen to suggestions, and give yourself a break!
 Life is too short to constantly sweat the small stuff.